They may have a touch of ‘granny’, but African Violets make for marvellous flowering indoor plants and are the ideal choice for terrarium displays.

 When watering African Violets, allow the potting mix to become reasonably dry before the next watering (but not completely dried out to the point the plants foliage is wilting!).
 Apply water to the soil surface or from the bottom-up using the saucer below the potted container.
 DO NOT WET the foliage or leave water droplets on the leaves as this can cause leaf marking and spotting.

 Remove spent flowers.

-African Violets require specially formulated fertiliser to promote healthy growth and most importantly, abundant flowers.
+African Violets require specially formulated fertiliser to promote healthy growth and importantly, abundant flowers.
 Searles Flourish Flowers & Foliage, is an ideally suited soluble fertiliser.
-Apply this (following instructions) to the potting mix every three to four weeks from spring thought to autumn.
+Apply this (following instructions) to the potting mix every three to four weeks from spring to autumn.
 DO NOT fertilise in the cooler cold weather, as African Violets are usually actively growing in temperatures of 18 degrees Celsius and above.

 African Violets need to be re-potted about once a year to maintain healthy and strong growth and promote continued flowering.